araobp/data-science/README.md

 => [Training DNN with DCT Type-II coefficients as heatmap feature](RockPaperScissors)

 The DNN model's recognition performance is much better than [that](https://github.com/araobp/stm32-mcu/blob/master/NUCLEO-F401RE/Thermography/tensorflow/rock_paper_scissors_dct.ipynb) of my old project in 2019: overfitting occured in the old model.
-The performance has been improved by dropping DCT coefficients of higher frequencies drastically and adding dense layers.
+The performance has been improved by dropping DCT coefficients of higher frequencies drastically and adding dense layers more.

 ### Edge AI implementation and experiment